I did one of these for Boston. Now, it’s Vancouver's turn.

 The Motion Picture Directors Association, forerunner of the Screen Directors' Guild, was founded in 1915.
 The films they made were all silent.
 Audrey Munson, a sculptor's model, became the 1st woman to appear nude in a mainstream film, Inspiration.
 (No print of this film survives, but a few photos of her so unclothed do – and, how can I put this politely, she was a good choice.)

 Broncho Billy Anderson, Harold Lloyd, Theda Bara (the 1st actress to be called a "vamp" and the performer with a higher percentage of lost films than any other actor with a Hollywood star on the Walk of Fame), the as-yet-unmarried Douglas Fairbanks Sr. and Mary Pickford, and a young Charlie Chaplin were the biggest film stars of the time.
+There were no James Bond films -- or novels: Ian Fleming was about to turn 7 years old.
+Indeed, the big British fictional character of the time was still Arthur Conan Doyle's Sherlock Holmes.

 D.W.
 Griffith premiered his film The Birth of a Nation, with its pro-South and pro-Ku Klux Klan propaganda.
 Griffith gave President Wilson a private screening in the White House, and Wilson, a former Governor of New Jersey but born in Virginia before the American Civil War and raised around the South as the son of a traveling minister, said, "It is like writing history with lightning" (true, I suppose), and, "It is all so terribly true" (the hell it was).